itsthejoker/itsthejoker.github.io/empathy_and_trauma/index.md

 There's no real closing here.
 It's just a rambling collection of thoughts that have been bounding around in my head for the past few months.
 Things that I never thought about, things that are the bread and butter of others stronger than I. For example, I was sitting with a burn patient and listening as they told the nurse about how it involved an accidental fall into a fire pit.
 The nurse nodded sagely and said, "Lucky it's just your arm.
 The younger ones usually go in headfirst."

 There's so much suffering.
 If I'm lucky, I can distract them for a while.
-That's my job, and I'd like to think I'm good at it.
+That's my role, and I'd like to think I'm good at it.
 One kid at a time.
 One smile at a time.
 Just gotta get better at putting myself in their shoes.

 [^1]: They aren't green hearts.
 The actual designation is different, but I'm calling them green hearts for this post.